ACTi Cameras How to Use Motion Detection

 Set the Recording Schedule

-The last step is the easiest – just define the time range when you want the NVR to handle the events and videos.
+The last step is the easiest – just define the time range when you want the NVR to handle the events and record videos.
 Please note that you need to have either “Schedule” or “Event with Streaming” scheduling mode to make the alarm system work via NVR.

 If you choose the normal “Schedule” mode then the NVR listens to the incoming events during all this time and keeps recording continuously regardless of the exact timing of the events during the given time period.
 In the “Event with Streaming” mode NVR also listens to incoming events during the time you defined (marked with orange color on the image below), however, it records videos only whenevents happen.